What is a Uniform Distribution?

 The uniform distribution is a symmetric probability distribution where all outcomes have an equal likelihood of occurring.
-All values in the distribution have a constant probability.
+All values in the distribution have a constant probability, making them uniformly distributed.
 This distribution is also known as the rectangular distribution because of its shape in probability distribution plots, as I’ll show you below.

-Uniform distributions come in both discrete and continuous varieties.
+Uniform distributions come in both discrete and continuous varieties of probability distributions.

 Discrete: Each discrete value has an equal probability.
 For example, the chances of obtaining any of the six values on a die are equal.